 Specific learning difficulties (including dyslexia)

 The University encourages all applicants and students to disclose any disability and support needs they might have.
 Without this information, we will not be able to offer you the appropriate information and we would be unable to offer you the appropriate information and support eg exam adjustments.

 If you have not already disclosed via your application form, you can contact Disability Service.

 In order to provide you with support and adjustments to your studies, you will need to submit appropriate evidence for your disability or medical condition.

-For guidelines on appropriate disability evidence please visit the Student Finance Eligibility web page.
+For guidelines on appropriate disability evidence please read the Student Finance Eligibility information.

 Disabled Students Allowances (DSA) may be available from your funding body to support your studies.
 Depending on your eligibility, funding can cover such things as study skills tuition, note taking etc.

 DSA is non-means tested and is available alongside any other funding you may receive.
 For more information about DSAs, visit the Student Finance website.